holgerd77/django-dynamic-scraper/docs/advanced_topics.rst

 "http://en.wikinews.org/wiki/Random_article_text".

-If your url found is responding with a 404 when invoked, you don't have to provide any parameters for your checker, since the checker will delete items checked automatically when their url is returning a 404 response.
+If your url found is responding with a 404 when invoked, you don't have to provide any parameters for your checker, since the checker will delete items checked automatically when their url is returning a 404 response twice.
 Otherwise you have to provide an XPath for your chosen url which will extract a string from that url uniquely indicating, that the content originally expected is not there any more.
 For our Wikinews example and the url we choose above there is a text and a url provided suggesting to create the currently not existing wiki page,